 Niche Content Marketing Agencies are rarely the Answer

 When outsourcing to a niche agency the hardest work is still waiting for you.
-Figuring out what to write and the source content is most difficult.
+Figuring out what to write and the source content is most difficult, and to get great content from a content agency requires you to spoon feed the agency team.
 What feels like a short-cut to success doesn’t solve the root problem.

 For success, a content marketing outsource firm requires;

 - Significant time invested to give them direction and context